lukas-krecan/JsonUnit/README.md

         .matches(everyItem(jsonPartMatches("value", lessThanOrEqualTo(valueOf(4)))));

-If you want to specify options in fluent assertions (see below) you have to specify them **before** the actual comparison.

 Ignoring values
 ----------------
 Sometimes you need to ignore certain values when comparing.
 It is possible to use ${json-unit.ignore}